MonsieurWaffle1/project-starfall/README.md

-# project-starfall
+# Welecome to Project Starfall!
- a procedually generated space economy simulation.
+Project Starfall is a currently in development space economy simulation and stratagy game.